 On one hand, too much water dilutes toxins and, therefore, reduces the ability of the body to eliminate them.
 The body then must eliminate this excess water using energy that could otherwise be spent on removing toxins.
 On the other hand, too little water results in toxins becoming so concentrated that they are difficult to transport out of the body, and these toxins are damaging to the kidneys and other parts of the body.
 Too little water is much worse than too much, but both extremes are undesirable.
 Thus one must strive for the correct amount of water and know the signs of too little or too much.

-The criterion that many experts suggest is to drink water based on thirst.
-Unfortunately, many people have lost their ability to experience thirst reliably because of years of disregarding it and/or drinking all manner of beverages other than water.
+The criterion that some experts suggest is to drink water based on thirst.
+Unfortunately, many people have lost their ability to experience thirst reliably because of years of disregarding it and/or drinking all manner of “recreational” beverages other than water.
 Moreover, during fasting, the tongue is heavily coated and there is a very uncomfortable taste in the mouth.
 Therefore, an awareness of thirst can be masked by these factors.
 In my experience, it is of value to be aware of changes in bodily energy.
 When I feel slightly more tired than at other times, I try sipping water.
 Once the water is going down my throat, the needs of the body will more likely dictate my drinking the correct amount.
 Observing the color of urine can be misleading.
 The urine can be very pale yet heavily laden with toxins.
 However, if the color is darker than that of light beer, I take it as a sign that I am not consuming enough water.
 Another sign of insufficient water is a muddling of the unusually clear state of mind during fasting.

 Again, it is much better to drink too much water rather than too little, so if there is any doubt, err on the side of caution.